Warning: I have originally read this book in October 2021 (I am writing this warning in August 2022). At the time, I thought it was interesting.

-I give it a 7/10.
-Many of the information shared was just common sense.
-The flow was still interesting to learn.
+I liked the book but most of it was just common sense.
+The fundraising flow was still interesting to learn.

 Find below the summary.